In this article, we will see

 Admin users can choose their language on their profile page, but you can change the default en

-in the Twill configuration file if you want.
+locale in the Twill configuration file if you prefer.

 /config/twill.php